-The process can be challenging, but TFA alumni credit institute for some of their best memories and most long-lasting relationships.
+The process can be challenging, but TFA alumni credit their summer training for some of their best memories and most long-lasting relationships.
 In this fast-paced environment, you will fail, succeed, and grow immensely.
-During this time, you’ll meet potential colleagues, partners, and friends—a whole new community.
+During this time, you’ll meet potential colleagues, partners, friends, and a whole new community.

-Most importantly, you will emerge ready to lead in the classroom as a teacher capable of having a profound impact on your students’ lives.
-Take the first step by applying to be part of the 2020 Teach For America corps.
+Most importantly, you will emerge ready to lead in the classroom and impact on your students’ lives.

 We're a diverse network of leaders committed to expanding opportunity for all children.